Check out the #asic200 twitter feed! Lots of good stuff will be featured here as the semester progresses.

 1. Some housekeeping.

-3. Dave briefly described elements ofthe Future Worlds Role Playing Game Project: Detailed description and sypnosis of this game-base learning assignment (also at this link). (note first solo assignment due on Feb 7 before class).
+4. Dave briefly described elements of the Future Worlds Role Playing Game Project: Detailed description and sypnosis of this game-base learning assignment (also at this link). (note first solo assignment due on Feb 13 before class).

-Again, as stressed in class, the objective is not to memorize the info in this document (or the presentation – hence no written notes provided), but to be comfortable with your knowledge base so that you can understand it when reading it.
+Again, as stressed in class, the objective is not to memorize the info in these documents (or the presentation – hence no written notes provided), but to be comfortable with your knowledge base so that you can follow along when reading it.
 Doing this will also help tremendously when you’re looking up evidence based future conditions for your game related solo assignment #1 and also your solo assignment #2.
 Again, the videos are key, and to clarify what you need to know in the videos, here is the pdf of notes that accompany the video.

 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – –